 Provides low-interest loans to local governments to finance wastewater treatment plant upgrades, nonpoint source pollution control projects, and other water quality and public health improvement projects.

 Provides low-interest loans to local governments to finance water supply improvements and drinking water infrastructure upgrades.

 Water Supply Assistance Grant Program

-Helping communities meet their water supply needs.
+Helps communities meet their water supply and infrastructure needs.

-Bay Restoration Fund Wastewater Grant Program
+Bay Restoration Fund - Wastewater Grant Program

 Linked Deposit Program